Zapruder film: Cultural effect

 In 1994, the Zapruder film footage was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and was selected for permanent preservation in the National Film Registry.

 Some critics have stated that the violence and shock of this home movie led to a new way of representing violence in 1970s American cinema, both in mainstream films, and particularly in indie and underground horror movies.

-The film has been featured in films and other media, such as the Oliver Stone film JFK.
-A closeup from the portion of the film showing the fatal shot to Kennedy's head is also shown in the Clint Eastwood film In the Line of Fire.
+The Zapruder film has been included in feature films and other media, such as in Oliver Stone's JFK.
+A closeup from the segment showing the fatal shot to Kennedy's head is also shown in Wolfgang Petersen's In the Line of Fire (1993).
+The Peter Landesman-directed Parkland (2013) stars Paul Giamatti as Zapruder, and dramatizes the events surrounding the creation and sale of the film.

 Abraham Zapruder is sometimes presented as a forefather of all citizen journalists.

-In "Murder Most Foul", a musical meditation on Kennedy's assassination and its effect on American counterculture, Bob Dylan sings "Zapruder's film I've seen that before / seen it 33 times maybe more".
+In "Murder Most Foul", a musical meditation on JFK's assassination and its effect on American counterculture, Bob Dylan sings "Zapruder's film I've seen that before / seen it 33 times maybe more".

-The video was projected onto Lee Harvey Oswald's T-shirt in the 2004 revival of the Broadway musical Assassins.
+Images from the Zapruder film were projected onto Lee Harvey Oswald's T-shirt in the 2004 revival of the Broadway musical Assassins.